Would love your thoughts, please comment at the end of the post!

 Early Dumping Syndrome

-- Normally, it takes a few hours for the food to advance from the stomach to the intestine.
+- Usually, it takes a few hours for the food to advance from the stomach to the intestine.

-- As a result of this, the food reaches the intestine at a faster pace.
+- This results in the food reaching the intestine at a faster pace.

-- Consequently, the intestine expands especially due to the presence of sweet foods, and additional fluids are released to handle them.
+- Sweet foods expand the intestine and additional fluids are released to handle them.

 Late Dumping Syndrome

-- Foods rich in sugar can also raise the glucose level of the blood.
+- Foods rich in sugar raise the blood glucose level.

-- As a result, the glucose level drops down abnormally, leading to hypoglycemia, which causes nausea approximately 3 hours after a meal is taken.
+- This causes Nausea some 3 hours after a meal is taken.

 How is Dumping Syndrome Diagnosed?